-Provision for expected credit losses of trade receivables and Unbilled Revenue
+Provision for expected credit losses of trade receivables and unbilled revenue

-The Company uses a provision matrix to calculate ECLs for trade receivables and Unbilled Revenue.
+The Company uses a provision matrix to calculate ECLs for trade receivables and contract assets.
 The provision rates are based on days past due for groupings of various customer segments that have similar loss patterns (i.e., by product type, customer type and other forms of credit insurance).